junh-ki/gsoc_doc/docs/source/contents/implementation.rst

 * GPU task which is mapped to CPU

-Execution time of the given task which was originally designed for GPU but mapped to CPU by GA(Generic Algorithm) Mapping.
+Execution time of the given task which was originally designed for GPU but mapped to CPU by GA(Genetic Algorithm) Mapping.
 It should ignore offloading runnables and take the required labels(read from pre-processing, write from post-processing) into account.
 For example, here is a task named SFM which is originally a GPU Task.